BrianArradondo/Project-2-options-Brian-Arradondo.ipynb/README.md

  ## WorkClass Visual
  ![image](https://user-images.githubusercontent.com/126424848/236334401-6d33cb13-8fbb-4738-a57f-b301cdaecaf0.png)
 - This visual shows that overwhelmingly, the workclass in the Private category makes up the majority.
+This would seem to imply that the best probability for incomes that exceed the 50K annual range exist in the realm of private work.

 <img width="786" alt="Screenshot 2023-05-04 163700" src="https://user-images.githubusercontent.com/126424848/236335490-e282e589-f38f-467a-9ac7-4b049884cd9e.png">